-Cooking quinoa like a pro begins with saying it right: KEEN-wah.
-This diverse whole grain offers everything a busy cook could ask for: a nutty taste that takes on spice and holds its own as a side dish or as the base of the main course, plus excellent nutritional benefits.
+Quinoa is a quick-cooking whole grain that's ready in just 15 minutes.
+Quinoa offers everything a busy cook could ask for: a nutty taste that takes on spice and holds its own as a side dish or as the base of the main course, plus excellent nutritional benefits.
 In fact, quinoa is a complete protein, providing all nine essential amino acids.
-It's also naturally gluten-free.
+A 1/2-cup serving of quinoa has 111 calories.
+Quinoa is also naturally gluten-free.
 And cooking it?
-A cinch.
+So easy.
 If you can cook rice you've already mastered the technique.

 Try these: Healthy Quinoa Recipes

 Quinoa cooks quickly.
 Use this simple ratio and follow the quinoa cooking instructions below for white quinoa, red quinoa or black quinoa:

 Bring the cooking liquid to a boil.
 Stir in the quinoa, then turn the heat down to low.
 Cover and simmer until all the liquid is absorbed, about 15 minutes.
 Use a fork to fluff and separate the grains.

 One cup dry quinoa yields 3 cups cooked or 6 (1/2-cup) servings.
 Quinoa loves to expand in water—keep this in mind if you plan to add it to a soup, as you may quickly find that your broth has been soaked up.